-A commitment to hosting the 2032 Olympic Games could galvanise enough momentum to fulfil South East Queensland’s existing infrastructure requirements and meet the future needs of the region’s growth, according to Scott Smith, CEO of the Council of Mayors, South East Queensland.
+A commitment to hosting the 2032 Olympic Games could spur South East Queensland to meet its existing infrastructure requirements and the future needs of the region’s growth, according to Scott Smith, CEO of the Council of Mayors, South East Queensland.

 Speaking to Informa ahead of the IAQ Queensland Infrastructure Summit, Mr. Smith said that the current trajectory and “business as usual” approach to infrastructure planning and delivery will not be sufficient to keep pace with the anticipated growth of the region and unlock the full economic potential of the south-east.

 “The current caution in managing Treasury balance sheets is understandable, but I don’t think it’s going to get us to where we need to go,” he said.

 “The SEQ Mayors have proposed a strong plan for the future but it needs a bold, forward-thinking and coordinated approach to delivery; one which isn’t constrained by political cycles or agendas.
 I believe the prospect of an obligation to host this event – and an unequivocal deadline – will be the catalyst we need”.